MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 - You can use scaled-down versions of resources like Azure Spring Apps and Application Gateway in the standby region, and scale up the resources only when the standby becomes active.
 - You can deploy different applications and application types to a single instance of Azure Spring Apps.
 - Azure Spring Apps supports application autoscaling triggered by metrics or schedules, which can improve utilization and cost efficiency.
-- You can use Application Insights in Azure Monitor to lower operational costs.
-With the visibility a comprehensive logging solution provides, you can implement automation to scale system components in real time.
+- You can use Application Insights in [Azure Monitor](/azure/azure-monitor/overview) to lower operational costs.
+A comprehensive logging solution provides visibility to implement automation to scale system components in real time.
 You can also analyze log data to reveal inefficiencies in application code that you can address to improve overall cost and performance.
 - The alternative setup where you use only one reverse proxy can also help save costs.
-Note that you need to apply extra configuration to maintain the security of this solution.
+You need to apply extra configuration to maintain the security of this alternative.
 - An active/passive setup also achieves cost savings.
 Whether active/passive is an option for you depends on your business case.
-- A multizone setup in a single region can meet availability and resilience business needs and be more cost effective, since you only pay once for most resources.
+- A multizone setup in a single region can meet availability and resilience business needs and be more cost effective, because you only pay once for most resources.

 All the services this architecture describes are pre-configured in an [Azure pricing calculator estimate](https://azure.com/e/b7876a2581f44431812751664b1249e1) with reasonable default values for a small scale application.
 You can update this estimate based on the throughput values you expect for your application.